 This was frame was all about playing for me.
 We are artists and get to create whatever the heck we want to I set up a day in the studio to experiment for the sake of having fun.
 In this image, I was shooting through plastic sheeting which was hung in between us.
 The light was coming in from a window on her right so I had her look in between the window and my lens.
 That gave a more dramatic side light while still lighting up the blue in her irises.
 Win-win!

 I know some of you really dig that gritty film look.
 If you shoot digital too, try shooting a few stops under exposed and then bringing it back up in post.
-If you shoot underexposed, when you bring it back up in post, it will add a gorgeous texture into your image.
+If you shoot underexposed, when you bring it back up in post, it can add a gorgeous texture into your image.
 Try experimenting with how much you underexpose because it will change how the grit looks when you bring it back up.
 Also, if you use a higher ISO (2,000+ on the 5D III and 6,400+ on the 5D IV), the grit will start looking more and more rough and possibly more digital if you bring it up to far.
 In short, test it.
 Every camera will react differently, every type of light, etc. If you're into it, test and play!
 If you're not, why are you still reading this ya dingus?

 It's so rad that we have a career that let's us play and experiment for a living!
 In my gear bag I have a few pieces of broken glass and plastic that I use to shoot through any time I need to hide something distracting in the frame or create a soft, dreamy mood.
 Holding the piece right up to the lens hood and peaking into the image creates a soft translucent blur that comes across the frame.
 The shallower depth of field you shoot, the longer the lens, and the closer you hold the piece to your glass, the softer the effect becomes.
 It's a look I really dig and it's one of the easiest little tricks up my sleeve.